taocpp/PEGTL/doc/Rule-Reference.md

 * PEG **not-predicate** !*e*
 * Succeeds if and only if `seq< R... >` would **not** succeed.
-* Consumes nothing, i.e. rewinds after matching.
+* Consumes nothing independent of result.
-* Disables all actions.
+* Disables all actions whiel matching `R...`.
 * [Meta data] and [implementation] mapping:
   - `not_at<>::rule_t` is `internal::failure`
   - `not_at< R >::rule_t` is `internal::not_at< R >`